ssroute/typescript/README.md

 - **H-cost**: Heuristic estimate (Haversine distance) to the destination
 - **F-cost**: G + H (used for priority queue ordering)

-The algorithm finds the nearest graph nodes to the input coordinates using the Haversine formula, then searches for the shortest path through the maritime routing graph.
+The algorithm finds the nearest graph nodes to the input coordinates using the Haversine formula with WGS84 Earth radius, then searches for the shortest path through the maritime routing graph.
+The Haversine formula provides a spherical approximation of Earth's surface, which is suitable for maritime routing applications.

 ## Data Source